 When will I have to start displaying a permit or paying for parking?

 - While not new, it's important to remember that access to campus by individuals not part of the Cornell community is strongly discouraged.
 Parking and information booths are closed to minimize in-person contact.

 - The TRB parking lot will be limited to Parkmobile mobile-payments (Zone 4108) and event permits; annual and daily permits will no longer be valid in this area.

-- The first floor of the Hoy Road parking garage (before the gate) will be limited to Parkmobile mobile-payments (Zone 4121) and event permits; annual and daily permits will no longer be valid in this area.
+- The first floor of the Hoy Road parking garage (before the gate) will be available for Parkmobile mobile-payments (Zone 4121) and event permits; annual and daily permits will continue to be valid in this area for FY21.

 - Parkmobile mobile-payment parking will be available in the 120 Maple Avenue lot (Zone 4107) and in portions of the 116 Maple Avenue lot and Humphreys Service Building lot (Zone 4129).

-- The parking lot at Robert Purcell Community Center (Zone 4119) is under construction.
-The lot will continue to accommodate R permit and short-term parking when completed.
+- The parking lot at Robert Purcell Community Center (Zone 4119) will continue to accommodate R permit and short-term parking.

 - Low-cost Daily Decision ParkMobile zones will be available to everyone on a first-come, first-served, space-available basis.